Holic75/Baldurs-gate-dnd-3.5/README.md

 Humans have the following traits:
 – Receive one bonus feat at level 1.
 – +5% to all thieving skills.

+### HALF-ELVES
+Half-elves have the following traits:
+– 30% resistance against charm and sleep magics.
+– At first level receive +2 bonus to any chosen ability score.
+– Infravision.
+– +10% Pick Pockets, +5% Hide in Shadows.

 ### ELVES
 Elves have the following traits: